An7ar35/blogator/README.md

 `UTF-16` is something that might be supported in version `2.0` if it gets to that.
 I do not plan to deal with this for any `1.x` versions.

-#### Platform
+#### Platform/Requirements

 Officially, Linux and a compiler that supports C++17.

-Note that I make heavy use of `std::filesystem` and some libraries might not have a complete implantation of that yet. `GCC 1.9.0` on Arch works fine for reference).
+Note that I make heavy use of `std::filesystem` and some libraries might not have a complete implementation of that yet (`GCC 1.9.0` on Arch linux works fine for reference).

-## Ideas for the future

-Some ideas I've had for future versions of the software.
-May or may not happen depending on what I need most and what goes on in my life.

-* Code snippet support in posts (syntax highlighting)
-*

 ## Contributing

 I'm open to:

-* bug reports (source html files that can reproduce the issue would be appreciated when relevant),
+* bug reports including a copy of your terminal output with the `--debug` flag enabled (source html files that can reproduce the issue would be appreciated when relevant),
-* suggestions for improvements.
+* suggestions for improvements (docs and features).

 ## License